prechelt/pomalevi/README.md

 works only with a rectangular image, and it considers only a grayscale version of it with no alpha channel.

-If you use `logo.png`, its grayscale derivative `logo.pgm` will appear in the output directory during encoding (and then disappear again).
+If you use a logo file `mylogo.png`, its grayscale derivative `mylogo.pgm` will appear in the output directory during encoding (and then disappear again).